iai-callgrind/iai-callgrind/docs/src/benchmarks/library_benchmarks/anatomy.md

 The perhaps most crucial part in setting up library benchmarks is to keep the body of benchmark functions clean from any setup or teardown code.
-There are also other ways to avoid setup and teardown code in the benchmark function, which are discussed in full detail in the [setup and teardown](./setup_and_teardown.md) section.
+There are other ways to avoid setup and teardown code in the benchmark function, which are discussed in full detail in the [setup and teardown](./setup_and_teardown.md) section.